trentnewton/lilleyplace/wp-content/themes/lilleyplace/README.md

 The language files have been made using [Poedit](https://poedit.net) and are in the /languages folder.

-This theme has number of dependencies and they need to be installed and activaed as Wordpress plugins for it to function properly.
+This theme has number of dependencies and they need to be installed and activated as Wordpress plugins for it to function properly.
 The list is here:

 * [Advanced Custom Fields](https://wordpress.org/plugins/advanced-custom-fields/) - Also needs fields to be created as well, contact me for more information